ChorusOne/fireblocks-staking/README.md

 }
 ```

-The network configuration is specific to the cosmos-sdk network you are using.
+The configuration is specific to the blockchain network you are using.
 This configuration will vary for networks like Celestia, dYdX, Cosmos Hub, etc.

+### Cosmos
 Here's an example configuration for Celestia:
 ```
-{
+"cosmos": {
   "rpcUrl": "https://celestia.chorus.one:443",
   "bechPrefix": "celestia",
   "denom": "utia",